Get Started on VS Code

 Create the project

-In the terminal, type the following to create a new project:
+Then inside the same terminal, type the following to create a new project:

 MyApp